Integrated into the GeoStudio Suite

 Reinforcement using Anchors, Nails, Piles, and Geo-Synthetics

-A variety of slope stabilization options such as anchors, nails, piles, and geo-synthetics are available in SLOPE/W. Reinforcement loads are calculated with consideration given to tensile capacity, anchorage at the slope face, and stripping in the passive zone.
+A variety of slope stabilization options such as anchors, nails, piles, and geo-synthetics are available in SLOPE/W. A generalized user-defined reinforcement type can be used to model a wide range of structures, including anchors or nails with plate capacity, end-anchored reinforcement, and pile reinforcement with spatially variable shear resistance.
+Reinforcement loads are calculated with consideration given to tensile capacity, anchorage at the slope face, and stripping in the passive zone.
 Additional options include factor of safety dependency, load distribution, and orientation of the load.
 Pull-out resistance for geo-synthetics can be specified or calculated from interface adhesion and shear angle.

 Soil Material Models